grnlab/airqtl/README.rst

 =========
 Airqtl is an efficient method to map expression quantitative trait loci (eQTLs) and infer causal gene regulatory networks (cGRNs) from population-scale single-cell studies.
 The core of airqtl is Array of Interleaved Repeats (AIR), an efficient data structure to store and process donor-level data in the cell-donor hierarchical setting.
 Airqtl offers over 8 orders of magnitude of acceleration of eQTL mapping with linear mixed models, arising from its superior time complexity and Graphic Processing Unit (GPU) utilization.

 **This respository is being actively updated.
-Please check back later.**
+Please check back often.**

 Installation
 =============